Trustees & CEO

 Trish McGrath

-Trish McGrath is CEO of Aberystwyth University Students’ Union, having worked in the third sector for 22 years.
+Trish is CEO of Aberystwyth University Students’ Union, having worked in the third sector for 22 years.
 She is a passionate feminist with a keen active interest and involvement in campaigning for and fighting for equality.

 Trish lives in coastal mid Wales with her cats, dog and son.
 In her spare time she loves singing, wool crafts, the beach and fitness through strength, conditioning and trail running along local coastal paths and hills.